 This interview will be on “St. Louis on the Air” over the noon hour Friday.
 This story will be updated after the show.
 You can listen live.

-Have a question or comment about this topic?
+Have you noticed an uptick in local pride thanks to STLMade?
+Tell us about it.
 Tweet us (@STLonAir), send an email to firstname.lastname@example.org or share your thoughts via our St. Louis on the Air Facebook group, and help inform our coverage.

 Send questions and comments about this story to email@example.com.